 As a way to keep the player from wandering off or to add to realism, certain games contain falling damage.
-Falling damage may or may not kill you, all depends of the height from which you fell.
-Games never make it very clear from how high you can fall without getting damaged but common sense usually tells us that falling from a building usually isn't a great idea.
+Falling damage may or may not be lethal, all depending of the height of the drop.

 Fall damage can sometimes result in instant death.
 This can be the case when a game wants players to follow a predetermined path to make sure they don't wander off.
 This means that places that seem accessible are effectively out of bounds, leaving little room for the player to explore.
 A game that is known for doing this is Uncharted 2: Among Thieves, where players see Nathan Drake make large jumps but flat out die when he jumps to a place the game didn't want him to.

 Fall damage doesn't only affect people, but also vehicles.
 For example, in games like Just Cause 2, players can drive off a cliff and if it's too high, the car will blow up upon hitting the ground.

 Note: bottomless pits are not covered on this page, as fall damage is a concept that relates specifically to making impact with a surface.